Difference Between Expectorant and Decongestant

 Expectorant vs Decongestant

 The difference between expectorant and decongestant is the part of the respiratory system they treat particularly.
-Decongestant is given when there is swelling in the nasal passage, gives relief to a stuffy nose, headache due to sinus, difficulty in hearing due to excess phlegm.
+Decongestant is given when there is swelling in the nasal passage, gives relief to a stuffy nose, headache due to sinus, or difficulty in hearing due to excess phlegm.
 Decongestant makes that phlegm run faster to make it easier to spit or expel from the system.

 Expectorant vs Decongestant

-Expectorants can be natural ingredients, too, basically any ingredient that helps clear the mucus from the airway and doesn’t let the breathing obstruct.
+Expectorants can be natural ingredients, too, basically any ingredient that helps clear the mucus from the airway and doesn’t let breathing obstruct.

 Comparison Table